jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.012.png" width="140" />

-The call itself might remain *nameless*.
+The call itself could remain *nameless*.

 So a command call might be symbolized by: